pelias/documentation/structured-geocoding.md

 With structured geocoding, you can search for the individual parts of a location.
 Structured geocoding is an option on the [`search` endpoint](search.md), where a query takes the form of https://search.mapzen.com/v1/search/structured.

 For example, you want to find `30 West 26th Street, New York, NY`.
 With the geocoding parameter for `search`, you can only enter the entire location as one string, such as `text=30 West 26th Street, New York, NY`.
-However, with `search\structured`, you can specify that this location is composed of a street address, a locality, and a region.
+However, with `search/structured`, you can specify that this location is composed of a street address, a locality, and a region.

 ```
 {